Laakeri/Triangulator/README.md

 A basic example would be `./main -minfill < instances/anna.graph`

 ### Flags
-You should use a flag to select the optimized graph measure.
+You should use a flag to select the graph parameter that is optimized.
 Available options are:
 * -treewidth : Treewidth of a graph
 * -minfill : Minimum fill-in of a graph
 * -hyper : Generalized hypertreewidth of a hypergraph